 Is a spot price contract right for me?

 Some retailers now offer pricing plans based on spot prices.
 There are risks and benefits associated with moving to a spot price contract.
+This page contains more information about spot prices, and what you should think about when considering a spot price contract.

 A spot price is the price retailers pay when they buy electricity from the wholesale market.